-HubSpot was created in 2004 when it’s founders realized there was a white space in the way companies interacted with potential customers.They noticed an opportunity to really dig into the analytics and data behind inbound leads, which is how HubSpot came to be.
+HubSpot was created in 2004 when its founders realized there was an empty space in the way companies interacted with potential customers.They noticed an opportunity to really dig into the analytics and data behind inbound leads, which is how HubSpot came to be.
 Their goal is to “empower businesses around the world to stop interrupting, start helping, and return their focus to the customer.”
 Sounds good to us.

-15 years later, HubSpot has over 60,500 customers in over 100 countries and counting.
+Eighteen years later, HubSpot has over 110,000 customers in over 120 countries and counting.
 The tool is incredibly useful for businesses of various sizes, and is even used by the Hive team.
-And while HubSpot is a phenomenal tool on it’s own, there are several integrations and “power-ups” that can really elevate your HubSpot experience.
+And while HubSpot is a phenomenal tool on its own, there are several integrations and “power-ups” that can really elevate your HubSpot experience.
 So we’ve decided to round up some of our favorite integrations in this article, and pay homage to all of the cool ways you can leverage HubSpot in conjunction with other tools.

 Throughout any big sales push, you need to keep track of leads and ensure that you’ve got their contact information at the ready.
 Integrating MailChimp and HubSpot will allow you to streamline your contact log — if you get a new MailChimp subscriber it will be automatically added to your HubSpot contacts and vice versa.
 What’s more, the sync will be constantly updated, so whenever you update a MailChimp contact, it will be updated in HubSpot as well.
 This is super valuable and ensures consistent communication and information across tools.

 Keeping a Slack window open throughout the working day is becoming more and more common — so wouldn’t it be great if you could keep a personal channel open that automatically updates you when new form submissions and contacts come in?
 We’ve got the answer to your prayers.